From 30 November to 12 December 2015, Parties to the UNFCCC met in Paris to negotiate a new global climate treaty.

 The Paris Agreement was a remarkable outcome, especially after the failures of Copenhagen.
 Almost all involved, including Carbon Market Watch, seemed surprised at how positive the outcome was.
 However, expectations had been carefully managed in the preceding years, so that aspirations of environmentalists to have a treaty that reflected the scientific reality by dividing up the remaining global carbon budget, had been downplayed into unreality.

-Future of Nationally Appropriate Mitigation Actions (NAMAs) post 2020 is still unclear.
+Scroll down for French and Spanish Future of Nationally Appropriate Mitigation Actions (NAMAs) post 2020 is still unclear.
 This article shows how they could greatly contribute to support the mitigation and development objectives of developing countries, including by helping to design and implement Intended Nationally Determined Contributions (INDCs).
-In Paris, countries are to adopt an ambitious international climate agreement to be …
+In Paris, countries are to adopt an …

 Read more “WATCH THIS!
 NGO Newsletter #13: How NAMAs CAN add fuel to INDCs”